Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Method: Privacy-Aware Sparsity Tuning

-\paragraph{Most parameters contribute only marginally to the privacy risk} We measure the privacy sensitivity of a parameter $\theta_{i}$ by the gradient of the loss gap with respect to the parameter: $\nabla_{\theta_{i}} (\mathcal{G}(\mathcal{S}_{m}, \mathcal{S}_{n};h_{\theta}))$.
+\paragraph{Most model parameters contribute only marginally to the privacy leakage risk} To investigate the impact of individual model parameters on privacy leakage, we compute each parameter's privacy sensitivity and examine how much each parameter contributes to the overall leakage risk.
+In particular, we denote the privacy sensitivity of a parameter $\theta_{i}$ by measuring the gradient of the loss gap with respect to the parameter.
 Figure~\ref{fig:loss_gap_grad_distribution_normal} illustrates the privacy sensitivity distribution of model parameters.
 The results show that only a small fraction of parameters substantially impact the privacy risk, whereas the majority have little effect.
-For example, 97$\%$ of the parameters have privacy sensitivities lower than 0.1.
-The cumulative sensitivity in the top 20\% parameters exceeds 89.27\% of the total.
-These findings suggest that applying uniform penalties to all parameters is inefficient to defend against MIAs and may unnecessarily restrict the model’s capacity.
-Instead, the weight regularization can be more efficiently applied by focusing on the most sensitive parameters rather than the entire parameter set.
-We proceed by introducing our method, targeting this problem.
+For example, 97$\%$ of the model parameters have privacy sensitivities lower than 0.1.
+In addition, the cumulative sensitivity in the top 20\% parameters exceeds 89.27\% of the total privacy sensitivity.
+Our empirical observations suggest that different parameters make highly unequal contributions to privacy leakage risk.
+Therefore, applying uniform penalties to all parameters is inefficient in defending against MIAs and may unnecessarily restrict the model’s capacity.
+In Appendix~\ref{distribution++}, we further present privacy sensitivity distributions using other metrics as proxies for privacy leakage risk, such as entropy and M-entropy, which yield similar outcomes.
+In light of the findings, we consider applying adaptive weight regularization, which focuses on the most privacy-sensitive model parameters rather than the entire parameter set.